snehasund/article-summarizer/README.md

 # article-summarizer
-summarizes web-pages &amp; long texts
+summarizes web-pages (like wikipedia sites) &amp; long texts to save users' time

 <h2>to run this project: </h2>